 The Doctor of Philosophy program in art history requires a minimum of 72 s.h. of graduate credit.
 Of the 72 s.h., at least 39 s.h. must be earned while registered in the UI Graduate College, after formal program admission.
-For details, see Graduate College Manual Section XII C. Students must maintain a g.p.a. of at least 3.50.
+For details, see the Graduate College Manual of Rules and Regulations Section XII C. Students must maintain a g.p.a. of at least 3.50.
 They may count a maximum of 38 s.h. of work completed for the M.A. toward the Ph.D., excluding credit earned in language courses.
 Students are allowed only one semester of academic probation.

 They are expected to acquire great breadth and depth of knowledge in the discipline of art history, achieve a high level of expertise in a specialized field, and demonstrate professional speaking and writing skills.
 The program provides them with scholarly challenges, research skills, and mentoring necessary for professional development and successful careers.